Airplane Beds for Toddlers: Which Airlines Actually Allow Them?

 We’ve tried and tested most, researched and updated which airlines do & don’t allow them and found out all you need to know before making a purchase.
 Airlines do not provide these!

-Inflight sleep products like these, have become a natural part of our cabin baggage, shared out to friends to try too, and have a degree of influence over which airlines we now choose to fly to some destinations.
+Inflight sleep products like these, have become a natural part of our families cabin baggage, (shared out to friends to try too), and have a degree of influence over which airlines we now choose for long haul.

 The three main contenders for the best airplane beds for toddlers (and the ones which are currently most likely to be approved by airlines are):